CyberSource/cybersource-rest-client-java/docs/SearchTransactionsApi.md

 <a name="getSearch"></a>
 # **getSearch**
-> TssV2TransactionsPost201Response getSearch(id)
+> TssV2TransactionsPost201Response getSearch(searchId)

 Get Search results

 Include the Search ID in the GET request to retrieve the search results.

 ### Example
 ```java